 In this article, we will cover the 5 reasons why it has become a pressing need for data facilitators such as SaaS companies, digital and IoT services providers to start opening up their data to their customers right now.
-Learn how client- or consumer-facing analytics help businesses increase user adoption and customer loyalty.
+Learn how client-facing analytics help businesses increase user adoption and customer loyalty.

 Due to digitalization, businesses today are rapidly transforming.
 Those that keep up with digital transformation are quickly building their competitive edge.
 For those who lag behind, it will only get harder to catch up.